a11ywatch/chrome/README.md

 The application will pass alp health checks when using port `6000` to get the status of the chrome container.

-A side loaded application is required to run chrome on a load balancer, one of the main purposes of the control panel.
+A side loaded application is required to run chrome on a load balancer, one of the main purposes of the project.

 The default port is `9222` for chrome.